Yuh-Line Niou: Early life and education

 Niou was born in Taipei, Taiwan, the eldest of three children, and emigrated to the U.S. with her parents when she was six months old.
+She went to school in El Paso, Texas.
 Her mother worked as a registered nurse and hospital administrator while her father worked as a materials science engineer.
 They were both from Taoyuan, Taiwan.
-Her father received a Ph.D. in materials science and engineering from Oregon Graduate Institute of Science & Technology and worked as a senior research scientist at the University of Texas at El Paso and senior engineer at WaferTech in Camas, Washington for over a decade.
+Her father received a Ph.D. in materials science and engineering from the Oregon Graduate Institute of Science & Technology and worked as a senior research scientist at the University of Texas at El Paso and senior engineer at WaferTech in Camas, Washington for over a decade.
 From 2001 to 2010, her father worked as a senior director at Semiconductor Manufacturing International Corporation (SMIC), a Chinese-state owned company, in Shanghai, China.
 Her mother also worked as an assistant director of environment, safety, and health at the company during this time.

 She lived in Moscow, Idaho, and El Paso, Texas, before her parents settled in Vancouver, Washington.
 She attended and graduated from Columbia River High School.

 Niou earned her Bachelor of Arts in social policy from Evergreen State College and worked as a legislative assistant to State Representative Eileen Cody and Senator Debbie Regala of the Washington State Legislature.
 She was diagnosed with autism at 22.
 She moved to New York City in 2010 to obtain a Master of Public Administration (MPA) from Baruch College, and served as chief of staff to Ron Kim, a member of the New York State Assembly.
 In a 2016 interview, Niou said that she first publicly discussed her autism diagnosis with a group of parents representing Autism Speaks who visited Kim's office.
 Niou also worked as a lobbyist in Washington state.

 New York State Assembly

 Elections

 After a corruption scandal involving Sheldon Silver forced his resignation, a special election was held to fill the vacancy in April 2016.
 Alice Cancel, an ally of Silver and a local Democratic District leader, ran as the nominee of the Democratic Party, while Niou, with the encouragement of former State Senator Daniel Squadron, ran as the Working Families Party candidate.
-Cancel won the election.
+Cancel won the special election.

 Niou ran for the seat again in the 2016 Democratic primary and won the Democratic nomination in August 2016.
 She then won the general election in November 2016 with 76% of the vote.

 In 2018 Niou was uncontested in the primary and general elections.
 In 2020, Grace Lee ran against Niou in the Democratic primary, receiving 35.7% of the vote to Niou's 64%.
 Niou was uncontested in the 2020 general election.